rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 - **Sync to External Clock Sources**: Automatically adjust BPM based on an external clock signal.
 - **Phase Shift**: Adjust the phase of the output in relation to the master clock.
 - **Waveform Duty Cycle**: Adjust the pulse width of the clock signal.
+- **External modulation**: Many parameters can be modulated by the CV inputs.
 - **Tap Tempo Functionality**: Manually set the BPM by tapping a button.
 - **Save/Load Configuration**: Save and load up to 5 configurations.